learning-zone/sql-basics/README.md

 ANSWER: d) SELECT table_name from user_tables;

-#### Data files are logically grouped together into an oracle logical structure called a
+## Q. Data files are logically grouped together into an oracle logical structure called a

 a) Tablespace
 b) Table